-Food!
+- Food!
 There are three fundamental words to describe the food: cocoa, coconut and bananas.
 Watch the locals climb coconut palms as if they had super powers; listen to local bands play Kiribá (local version of Son cubano music and dance); try the delicious and handmade cucurucho, with its base of sweet coconut, but with infinite variations and mixtures; and savor the purest chocolate that you can find in Cuba.

-Tour La Farola, the huge road that connects Baracoa to the rest of Cuba, which is one of the seven wonders of Cuban civil engineering.
+- Tour La Farola, the huge road that connects Baracoa to the rest of Cuba, which is one of the seven wonders of Cuban civil engineering.
 Be sure to try the coconut cucuruchos that vendors sell along the way.